 Many job applicants use a chronological resume format to detail their employment history, listing their most recent position first and working their way back in time.
 This is effective if you've held positions of gradually increasing responsibility.

-But, if you're a recent graduate, lack extensive experience as an administrative assistant or want to play up your strengths as they directly relate to the job, you may wish to consider a functional resume format that's organized by achievements, skills and other compelling aspects of your work history versus dates of employment.
+However, if you're a recent graduate, lack extensive experience as an administrative assistant or want to play up your strengths as they directly relate to the open job, consider writing a functional resume format — one that's organized by skills, achievements and other compelling aspects of your work history versus dates of employment.

-A third option is a mix of the two types of resumes mentioned above.
-A combination resume presents your skills and career experience first, followed by your employment history, listed in chronological order.
-This resume format allows you to highlight qualifications and achievements that are relevant to the job you're applying for and provide the work history to support those points.
+A third option is a mix of the two types of resume formats mentioned above.
+A combination resume presents a summary of your key skills and qualifications first, followed by a chronological list of your employment history.
+This resume format allows you to highlight qualifications and achievements relevant to the job you're applying for along with the work history to support them.

-Don't send the same resume and cover letter to every opening.
-You should customize your resume's format and content to zero in on what's required for the role.
-So highlight your PowerPoint prowess if the job description states that the new hire will be expected to support executives who regularly give presentations, or showcase your internet research skills for a position that requests such expertise.
-For employers seeking assistants with a wide range of experience, emphasize any above-and-beyond skills, such as experience with accounting software or database management.
-The extra effort it takes to tailor your resume can shorten the amount of time you spend looking for a job.
+Don't use the same resume and cover letter for every employer.
+Instead, customize your resume to zero in on what's required for the role.
+For instance, highlight your PowerPoint prowess if the job description states that the new hire will be expected to support executives who regularly give presentations.
+Similarly, reference your knowledge of video conferencing tools and interpersonal skills if the executives are managing remote teams.
+Emphasize your experience working with outside vendors or office managers if the role includes supporting office reopenings.
+The extra effort it takes to tailor your administrative assistant resume can shorten the amount of time you spend looking for a job.

-Remember, no resume format will get you a job if you turn in a document that's full of typos, dreadful design or grammatical errors.
-Accuracy is a key job skill for administrative assistants, and if you can't get your resume right, you're sending an automatic red flag to employers.
-Be honest, be succinct and avoid mistakes — and good luck.
+Finally, no resume will get you a job if it’s full of typos or grammatical errors.
+Accuracy is a key job skill for administrative assistants, and if you can't get your resume right, you're sending an automatic warning to employers.
+Be honest, be clear and avoid mistakes — and good luck.